alphagov/govuk-developer-docs/source/manual/alerts/fetch-analytics-data-for-search-failed.html.md

 The popularity data is used to promote more popular pages in search results.

-If the job is failing often, make sure the team currently responsible for search are aware of the problem.
+If the job is failing often, make sure the team currently responsible for search are aware of the problem (or Platform Health).